chrisgrieser/nvim-kickstart-python/README.md

 <!-- vale Google.FirstPerson = NO -->

 ## Contributions
 Though I am experienced with nvim, I am quite new to python.
-So if I missed something important, contributions are welcome.
+So improvements are welcome.

-## About me
+## Credits
+__Thanks__
+[kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) as an example how to do this.

 __About Me__
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
 If you are interested in this subject, feel free to get in touch.